moogacs/docs.buf.build/docs/bsr/usage.md

 $ buf push
 ```

-This command will return the commit reference.
+This command returns the commit reference.

-One of the main benefits of a centralized, Protobuf-aware, registry is the guarantees afforded from pushing broken modules.
-This means consumers have confidence modules hosted on the BSR will correctly compile.
+One of the main benefits of a centralized, Protobuf-aware registry is you're guaranteed not to push
+broken modules.
+This means that consumers can have confidence that modules hosted on the BSR
+always compile.

 Suppose we mistyped an identifier: